trentm/node-bunyan/README.md

 # Runtime log snooping via DTrace

-**Note**: To use Bunyan's DTrace facilities you need to manually install the "dtrace-provider" lib separately via `npm install dtrace-provider`.

-On systems that support DTrace (e.g., MacOS, FreeBSD, illumos derivatives like SmartOS and OmniOS), Bunyan will create a DTrace provider (`bunyan`) that makes available the following probes:
+On systems that support DTrace (e.g., illumos derivatives like SmartOS and OmniOS, FreeBSD, Mac), Bunyan will create a DTrace provider (`bunyan`) that makes available the following probes:

 ```sh
 log-trace